Document

 What is a Fixed Deposit (FD) Account?

-Private-sector banks and other financial institutions may offer a slightly higher rate of interest than public-sector banks.
+• Interest Rates: Private-sector banks and financial institutions generally offer slightly higher rates compared to public-sector banks.

 Types of FDs Available